 3. Shaping talent management around skills, not job roles

-HR leader's number one priority: Meeting the evolving skill needs.
+HR priority #1 for 2022: Meeting the evolving skill needs.
 Most organisations believe they lack the insights required to train employees in meeting the business goals.
 Amidst this, business need to make a difficult decision: Should you invest large sums of money today, to win the talent required tomorrow?
 Or should you risk competing with an under skilled workforce?

 A possible alternative: Workforce analytics.
 One must seize the opportunity to learn how new tools and platforms enable a data-driven strategy, for understanding, assessing, and tracking their workforce's skills at all levels, especially as they evolve.